lrnv/Copulas.jl/joss/paper.md

 ## The Archimedean interface

 Archimedean copulas form a large class of copulas that has seen a lot of theoretical work.
 Among others, you may take a look at [@mcneilMultivariateArchimedeanCopulas2009b].
-We use [`WilliamsonTransforms.jl`](https://github.com/lrnv/WilliamsonTransforms.jl/)'s implementation of the Williamson $d$-transfrom to sample from any Archimedean copula, including for example the `ClaytonCopula` with negative dependence parameter in any dimension, which is a first to our knowledge.
+We use [`WilliamsonTransforms.jl`](https://github.com/lrnv/WilliamsonTransforms.jl/)'s implementation of the Williamson $d$-transform to sample from any Archimedean copula, including for example the `ClaytonCopula` with negative dependence parameter in any dimension, which is a first to our knowledge.

 To construct an Archimedean copula, you first need to reference its generator through the following API: